-Potent and selective SAM-competitive EZH2 inhibitor (IC50 = 4 mM).
-Exhibits >60 fold selectivity for EZH2 over EZH1 and a range of other methyltransferases.
-Inhibits proliferation of prostate cancer cell lines in vitro.
+GSK 343 is a potent and selective SAM-competitive EZH2 inhibitor (IC50 = 4 nM), that exhibits >60 fold selectivity for EZH2 over EZH1 and a range of other methyltransferases.
+GSK 343 decreases H3K27me3 levels in breast cancer cells and inhibits proliferation of prostate cancer cell lines in vitro.

 This probe is supplied in conjunction with the Structural Genomics Consortium.
 For further characterization details, please visit the GSK343 probe summary on the SGC website.

 Chemicalprobes.org is a portal that offers independent guidance on the selection and/or application of small molecules for research.
 The use of GSK 343 is reviewed on the chemical probes website.

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 |Solvent||Max Conc. mg/mL||Max Conc. mM|

 The following data is based on the product molecular weight 541.69.
 Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|